baumartig/ws-element/README.md

 Event         | Description
 ---           | ---
-`onmessage` | Triggers when a message from the server is received.
+`message` | Triggers when a message from the server is received.
-`onerror` | Triggers when there is an error triggered by WebSocket client `onopen` | Triggers when a socket is first open
+`error` | Triggers when there is an error triggered by WebSocket client `open` | Triggers when a socket is first open